Skip to Content

 The Brooklyn Chamber of Commerce sponsors Brooklyn HealthWorks, a Healthy NY pilot project that serves small businesses in Kings County.
 Brooklyn HealthWorks has two plan options – Brooklyn HealthWorks Total and Brooklyn HealthWorks Max.
 To learn more, please visit the Brooklyn HealthWorks Web site.

 New York State also has a health insurance plan for children through age 18 called Child Health Plus.
 Child Health Plus is run by the Department of Health and provides free or reduced-cost coverage.
-Benefits are designed especially for children, and many adults have Healthy NY for themselves and Child Health Plus for their children.
 For more information on Child Health Plus eligibility and covered services, please visit the Child Health Plus Web site or call 1-800-698-4KIDS (1-800-698-4543).

 The New York State Department of Financial Services has a section on its Web site dedicated to informing consumers of their health insurance options and rights in New York State.
 The Health Insurance Resource Center gives information on insurance options available including public programs, long term care, direct pay (individual insurance), Medicare and other coverage.
 It also includes information on consumer rights, filing a complaint and insurance company rankings.
 For this and more information, visit the Consumer Health Insurance Resource Center.